DiveGearAdvice.comUpdated May 2026

 View on Amazon

-The USB-C wireless charging and quick-release straps make it genuinely practical as a daily watch.
-At £500 it sits between the Peregrine (£360) and the Teric (£800+), which is the right spot for what it offers.
+USB-C wireless charging and quick-release straps make it genuinely practical as a daily watch.
+At £500 it sits between the Peregrine (£360) and the Teric (£800+), which is the right spot for what it is.
+The main downside is the smaller display versus a dedicated wrist computer.
+In clean, warm water this is irrelevant.
+In UK murky conditions with thick gloves, you do notice it.

-Best for: Divers who want Shearwater reliability in a watch they wear every day.
+Best for: Divers who want Shearwater reliability in a watch they actually wear every day.

 Garmin